Charity salaries: the ten-year trends

 That’s followed by Fundraising (+33%) and Marketing (+10%), but in Finance, Operations and HR, the gap between the highest and lowest-paid staff has actually narrowed, by 6%, 12% and 13% respectively.

-Data management graphic with tables showing charity data and average change.
+Data management graphic with blue tables comparing data for charities.

 Finance